Go Back

 INSTRUCTIONS

-• Preheat your oven to 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F) and a line 20x30cm (12x9-inch) baking tin with greaseproof paper.
+• Preheat your oven to 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F) and line a 23×30cm (12×9-inch) baking tin with greaseproof paper.
 Set aside.

 • Add the eggs one at a time, ensuring each is mixed through before adding the next.
 If the mixture appears to curdle, simply add a spoonful of your flour to bring it back together.

-• Leave to cool in the tin for a short while before transferring to a wire rack to cool completely.
+• Leave to cool in the tin for a short while before transferring to a wire cooling rack to cool completely.

 • Once your cake has cooled completely, warm your jam for about 20 seconds in a microwave (this isn't essential, but it does make it easier to spread).
 Spread your jam over the top of your cake, making sure to get right into the corners and edges.
 Sprinkle your coconut over the top of your jam to finish.